 6.1.
-4(F) RESOURCES
+4(f) RESOURCES

-Section 4(f) of the Department of Transportation Act of 1966, which is codified and renumbered as 49 USC, Section 303(c), provides that "the Secretary of Transportation will not approve any program or project that requires the use of any publicly owned land from a public park, recreation area, or wildlife and waterfowl refuge of national, State, or local significance or land from an historic site of national, State, or local significance or land from the reof, unless there is no feasible and prudent alternative to the use of such land and such program, and the project includes all possible planning to minimize harm resulting from the use."
+Section 4(f) of the Department of Transportation Act of 1966, which is codified and renumbered as 49 USC, Section 303(c), provides that "the Secretary of Transportation will not approve any program or project that requires the use of any publicly owned land from a public park, recreation area, or wildlife and waterfowl refuge of national, State, or local significance or land from an historic site of national, State, or local significance as determined by the officials having jurisdiction thereof, unless there is no feasible and prudent alternative to the use of such land and such program, and the project includes all possible planning to minimize harm resulting from the use."